sbk2k1/Carvana-Unet-Pytorch-Implementation/Readme.md

 ii.
 Images as they are predicted will be saved in Prediction_example folder.

 iii.
-Model will be saved in "my_checkpoint.pth.tar"
+Model will be saved in "my_checkpoint.pth.tar".

 iv.
 Data can be downloaded from <a href="https://www.kaggle.com/c/carvana-image-masking-challenge">Here</a>